What is Barmah Forest virus?

-Barmah Forest virus symptoms and treatment
+How is Barmah Forest virus treated?

 Most people get better in a few weeks, but some people may have symptoms like joint pain, tiredness and muscle tenderness for 6 months or more.

-Prevention against Barmah Forest virus
+Can Barmah Forest virus be prevented?

 To protect yourself from Barmah Forest virus, you need to protect yourself from mosquito bites.